 For additional information, see Scholarship award guidelines.

-Scholarships are intended for the provision of financial support to the recipients during the scholarship period, provided the recipient does not have additional income, including sabbatical pay or pension payments.
+Scholarships are intended for the provision of financial support to the recipients during the scholarship period, provided the recipient does not have additional income from wages, including sabbatical pay.

 Students who receive unemployment benefits are not eligible for scholarships unless their unemployment benefits are for a part-time job, held in concurrence with receiving partial scholarship.
 In such a case, the payment of the partial scholarship will be continued for the duration approved while employed.